Liquidators must be efficient

-The Court of Appeal recently considered inter alia the circumstances in which a court might order the removal of a liquidator.
+The Court of Appeal recently considered inter alia the circumstances.
+This meant a court might order the removal of a liquidator.

 The case concerned the liquidation of Ballyrider Limited which traded from the Hazel Hotel in Monasterevin, County Kildare.
 The hotel was the company’s only significant asset.
 Anthony Fitzpatrick was appointed a liquidator of the company at a creditors meeting in November 2010.

 The hotel was initially sold by the liquidator at auction in May 2011 for €630,000 to Michael Phibbs but the sale fell through and the hotel was later sold in November 2011 to a different purchaser for the lesser sum of €479,000.